jVinc/Positron/readme.md

-# Positron
+# Pysitron
 A framework that makes it simple to develop applications using Python and web technologies, HTML/JS/CSS.

 This is still extremely early development.
 The current state might fail, and everything could potentially change moving forwards.
 Still if you try it out and have feedback it is very much appreciated.

 ## How it works
-Positron uses cefpython to launch a window running the Chromium Embedded Framework browser, and sets it up to show a temporary local webserver ([more...][framework]).
+Pysitron uses cefpython to launch a window running the Chromium Embedded Framework browser, and sets it up to show a temporary local webserver ([more...][framework]).

 It then binds your defined python functions such that they can be called from javascript in the browser.

-This is done simply by inheriting from the class [PositronApp][PositronApp]
+This is done simply by inheriting from the class [PysitronApp][PysitronApp]

 ## Hello World